Since I've been the official jewelry girl and gem geek here

 you ready for a challenge?

-We've just created a new video with master metalsmith Andrea
+We've created a video with master metalsmith Andrea

 Harvin-Kennington on creating advanced dimensional shapes in metal using